sagemath/sagewiki_to_gh-2022-10-10/days26/projects.md

   * sage worksheet that is slow and just implements algorithm (correctly!)
     - this appears to be done here: [[attachment:Computing N for Hyperelliptic curve.sws]]
+    - need data to check that this is correct.

   * make it really, really fast.